abhishekdiphu/Automatic-keypoint-localization-in-2dmedical-images/README.md

 ```
 - During training , one can see how the network is learning on batch of input samples by looking inside the folder
 ```
-trainingImages/  and can also visualize the area of interest , while localizing the keypoints on the images , by ussing the localization maps of the last convolutional layers as shown below:
+trainingImages/  and can also visualize the area of interest of the network during training, while localizing the keypoints on the images , by using the localization maps of the last convolutional layers as shown below:
 ```
  <img src="readmeimages/superim.png" width="300px"/>